All Episodes

 But when it's a circumstantial case, it means you have to sit there and wait and be patient and look for all the pieces of evidence to come out because all the evidence together tells a story.

-Oh, this is weak, that was blah, blah.
+Oh, this is weak.

-You gotta blend everything together.
+You got to blend everything together.

-And um, it's amazing to me how so few people don't understand how the justice system works and or how evidence is presented in a case, what circumstantial evidence is, why you need to look at everything.
+And it's amazing to me how so few people don't understand how the justice system works and or how evidence is presented in a case, what circumstantial evidence is, why you need to look at everything.

 Like this case, right?